anovos/anovos-docs/docs/api/data_analyzer/quality_checker.md

         It is most useful when coupled with the “all” value of list_of_cols, when we need to consider all columns except a few handful of them.
 (Default value = []) treatment
         Boolean argument – True or False.
 If True, duplicate rows are removed from the input dataframe.
-(Default value = False) print_impact
+(Default value = True) print_impact
         True, False
         This argument is to print out the statistics.(Default value = False)

     Returns
     -------
+    if print_impact is True:
         odf : DataFrame
             de-duplicated dataframe if treated, else original input dataframe. odf_print : DataFrame
-        schema [metric, value] and contains metrics - number of rows, number of unique rows, number of duplicate rows and percentage of duplicate rows in total.
+            schema [metric, value] and contains metrics - number of rows, number of unique rows, number of duplicate rows and percentage of duplicate rows in total. if print_impact is False:
+        odf : DataFrame
+            de-duplicated dataframe if treated, else original input dataframe.
     """
+    if not treatment and not print_impact:
+        warnings.warn(
+            "The original idf will be the only output.
+Set print_impact=True to perform detection without treatment" )
+        return idf
     if list_of_cols == "all":
         num_cols, cat_cols, other_cols = attributeType_segregation(idf)
         list_of_cols = num_cols + cat_cols